Skip to main content ] Facebook Twitter Member area

 Risk factors for sun damage

-All people are at risk of UV exposure, however, there are some people that can be more at risk of getting sun damage or skin cancer:
+All people are at risk of UV exposure, however, some people can be more at risk of getting sun damage or skin cancer including:

-• People who have worked outdoors for big periods of their lives and have been exposed to more UV radiation
+• people who have worked outdoors for long periods of their lives and have been exposed to more UV radiation;

-• Family or personal history with skin cancer
+• family or personal history of skin cancer;

 If you are at high risk of developing skin cancer or more susceptible to sun damage, talk to your health professional about surveillance plans, for example, how often you should get your skin checked by a professional.

-For people with average risk, you should get to know your skin and monitor for any skin changes.
+People with average risk should get to know their skin and monitor for any skin changes.
 If you notice anything unusual, go to your GP to get it checked out.

 The five steps of sun protection

-While everyone knows the slip, slop, slap motto, Ms Walker finds that people tend to think of sunscreen first when they hear the phrase sun protection.
+While everyone knows the slip, slop, slap motto, Ms Walker found that people tend to think of sunscreen first when they hear the phrase ‘sun protection.’

-However, sunscreen is actually the last line of defence when it comes to protecting yourself from the sun.
+However, sunscreen should be the last line of defence when it comes to protecting yourself from the sun.

 Here are the five steps to sun protection: